irfndi/meets-match/introduction.md

    - Collect user information through a series of messages and store it in the Supabase database.

-2. **Profile Viewing and Editing**: Implement commands like `/viewprofile` and `/editprofile` to allow users to view and update their profiles.
+2. **Profile Viewing and Editing**: Implement commands like `/viewprofile`, `/editprofile`, and `/deleteprofile` to allow users to view, update, and delete their profiles.

 ### Step 6: Implementing Preference Settings